greycubesgav/unraid-network-disk-unlock/src/network.disk.unlock/usr/local/emhttp/plugins/network.disk.unlock/README.md

 Setup requires some manual steps and a remote tang server.

+Run the setup script as root to setup your encrypted disks:
+/usr/local/emhttp/plugins/network.disk.unlock/network.disk.unlock.setup.sh

-See https://github.com/greycubesgav/clevis-unraid for fully setup instructions.
+See https://github.com/greycubesgav/unraid-network-disk-unlock for fully setup instructions.